gi1mic/gmc320/README.md

 # GQ Radation Monitor Interface

-This is a first pass at adding a GQ GMC-320 radation monitor to homeassistant.
-It shoud work with other devices from the same manufacturer.
+This is a first pass at adding a GQ GMC-320 radiation monitor to homeassistant.
+It shroud work with other devices from the same manufacturer.

 The device is attached to the HA machine via a USB port, where it will appear as a USB serial device.
-The code then queries the monitor on a regulay period and publishes the returned data to the specified MQTT broker.
+The code then queries the monitor on a regular period and publishes the returned data to the specified MQTT broker.

 ## Building / Installation